teaghan/AI-Enhanced-Education/md_files/Activity_Playlab.md

      - Left: Preview panel for testing
      - Right: Instructions panel for writing prompts

-> You can use the existing template to guide your instruction writing, or remove this and start from scratch!
+> 💡 *Tip: You can use the existing template to guide your instruction writing, or remove this and start from scratch!*

    ![Screenshot showing the Create App interface in Playlab](../playlab/screenshots/ss_create_app.png)